zhao201730685110/ICp-banking-microservices/README.md

 ## Part 4 - Push the banking application to your GitHub repository

+1. Add the *bankingAPI.js* file you just modified to the current content index:

+	`git add public/js/bankingAPI.js`

-1. Commit the fresh code you modified to add changes to the local repository:
+2. Commit the fresh code you modified to add changes to the local repository:

    `git commit -m "Update of bankingAPI.js"`

-2. Push the code you commited to transfer the last commit to your GitHub repository *ICp-banking-microservices*:
+3. Push the code you commited to transfer the last commit to your GitHub repository *ICp-banking-microservices*:

    `git push`

-3. Go back to your online Github repository *ICp-banking-microservices* using the web browser.
+4. Go back to your online Github repository *ICp-banking-microservices* using the web browser.

 	![alt text](images/commit-push-repo.png "git push")
 	* Check that your code has been updated with commit label *Update of BankingAPI.js*